Coronavirus (COVID-19) – Hants.gov.uk

 Coronavirus (COVID-19): Admission and care of people in care homes

-DHSC have published a joint Guidance on how to protect care home residents and staff during the coronavirus outbreak.
+DHSC have published a joint guidance Coronavirus (COVID-19): admission and care of people in care homes – GOV.UK (www.gov.uk) on how to protect care home residents and staff during the coronavirus outbreak.
 This guidance is for care homes, local health protection teams, local authorities, clinical commissioning groups (CCGs) and registered providers of accommodation for people who need personal or nursing care.
 This is to provide guidance to care homes on the admission and management of patients who have been in hospital (with or without COVID-19) along with general infection control advice.
 This follows concerns from the sector about uncertainty regarding when they should accept additional residents during COVID-19.

 Coronavirus (COVID-19) – Mental Health and Wellbeing